VVtatarinoff/python-project-lvl4/README.md

 to install locally you should clone the repository:
 ##### python3 -m pip install --user git+https://github.com/VVtatarinoff/python-project-lvl4

+You could launch the project either in docker or locally:
+###### To start locally:
-After this the file ".env" should be created in root directory You should list there local variables:
+The file ".env" should be created in root directory You should list there local variables:
     SECRET_KEY='your secret here there'
     ENGINE='django.db.backends.sqlite3' - if you want to use sqlite DB_NAME='db.sqlite3'    -name of the database
-    DEBUG=True   - if you want to enter a debug environment
+    DEBUG=True   - if you want to enter a debug environment to install dependencies:
+    pip install -r requirements.txt

 After creation of .env file the migration should be started by two commands: python manage.py makemigrations